Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 It is important to make the most of opportunities to teach through written comments and to offer advice and support both on the assignment script and the PT3 assignment report form.
 Always try to add comments at the point where needed supplemented by end-of-question and end-of-script comments.
 I hardly ever use footnotes because students are less likely to read them than if the text is in the middle of their own work.
 Sometimes it is not possible to make comments within diagrams and screen captures, so you need to be very careful in explaining exactly where marks were lost, and how improvements could be made.
 Always phrase comments so that the student can see, and accept, how he or she might improve on their script and why.

-I always mark in batches of TMAs and begin by marking all the Question 1s, then move on to Question 2 etc. The Word 97 marking tool chooses blue for comments but they display in the Word Viewer in Red - a very good colour.
-I generally do not use any special font but use whatever is in use by the student at the point where I am adding my comments.
+I always mark in batches of TMAs and begin by marking all the Question 1s, then move on to Question 2 etc. I generally do not use any special font but use whatever is in use by the student at the point where I am adding my comments.
 But I do remove italic and bold, if they are set.
 Ideally the font for programming comments should be that generally used by the course team in the TMA, so it matches the student's programming and also stands out compared with normal comments.
 Never use only capitals - it is regarded as shouting.
 For mathematics courses I sometimes use selective cut-and-paste from the TMA, the tutor notes, or my own notes.
 This is quick and easy with electronic marking.
 You can keep a separate copy of Word open in a Window to do this - the tool does not permit multiple TMAs to be open simultaneously.
 Some courses provide post-mortem handouts, or tutors use their own notes to generate handouts.
 I never provide the complete solution to students.

 Peppering the script with ticks and crosses is no substitute for full, written comment.
 It doesn't take much longer to write "yes" "excellent" or "well done" than it does to use a tick.
 Mathematics scripts tend to be right, mostly right, or wrong - stronger students (scoring 90 to HU) may be quick to mark, with a lot of ticks and little in the way of errors.
 Good students need comments just as much as weaker ones - they may appreciate being pushed a little further than they have gone already, or shown alternative approaches.
 Weaker student needs to be prompted in a different way, and comments need to be encouraging, but also detailed enough for the student to revisit the TMA with the course material, and complete the questions where there had been mistakes.
 I usually show part marks in exactly the way they are awarded in the TMA question, even if they are always full marks.
 For good students, this is slower (but safer) than the alternative of assuming full marks, and just marking up the script whenever marks were lost.